joshuam1008/media-analyzer/docs/index.md

 * Display sentiment analysis in aggregate (as a histogram, chart, etc.).
 * Can filter tweets containing certain language or content (can be simply implemented through a filter).
 * Support access by multiple users.
-* Adding new module shouldn't require refactoring or change existing structure.
+* Adding new module shouldn't require refactoring code or changing existing structure.

 ### User Experience
 * User can start and stop the stream by clicking a "Start Stream" or "Stop Stream" button.